St George's, University of London

 At St George’s, University of London, we’ve been improving health for over 250 years.
 As the UK’s specialist health university, we offer a wide array of undergraduate and postgraduate courses in medicine, health and science, from the exploration of global health challenges to the study of antimicrobial resistance.

-- St George’s is rated best for graduate prospects in the UK (The Complete University Guide 2021)
+- St George’s is the #1 university in the UK for graduate prospects (The Complete University Guide 2023)

 - 92% of our students say our teaching is intellectually stimulating (PTES 2018)